 This article is the third in a series of introductory articles aimed at providing a comprehensive understanding of fundamental concepts in the field of cybersecurity.
 The previous articles discussed the basic concepts and methodologies of Penetration Testing and the tools and techniques of Network Scanning and Enumeration.
 In this article, we will provide a detailed overview of Red Teaming, including its goals, scope, methodologies, popular frameworks, and examples.
-In the world of cybersecurity, Red Teaming has become an essential component in identifying vulnerabilities in an organization’s security posture.
-While Penetration Testing aims to assess a network or system for vulnerabilities, Red Teaming involves the simulation of an attacker’s mindset to assess an organization’s overall security posture.
+In the world of cybersecurity, red-teaming has become an essential component in identifying vulnerabilities in an organization’s security posture.
+While Penetration Testing aims to assess a network or system for vulnerabilities, Red Teaming involves the simulation of an attacker’s mindset to evaluate an organization’s overall security posture.
 In this article, we will provide a comprehensive overview of Red Teaming, including its goals, scope, methodologies, popular frameworks, and examples.
 Additionally, we will explain the difference between Red Teaming and Penetration Testing.

 Goals of Red Teaming